Picture: Daniel Tseng on Unplash

 I’ll fly away.

-With its uplifting lyrics of flying away Heavenward, I’ll Fly Away is one of the most-recorded gospel funeral songs of all time.
+With its uplifting lyrics of flying away Heavenward, I’ll Fly Away is one of the most-recorded hymns for funerals of all time.

 Since it was written in 1929 over 1,000 versions have been recorded by artists as diverse as Kanye West, The Osmonds and Johnny Cash.
 Aretha Franklin’s moving interpretation featured on a recorded tribute to Diana, Princess of Wales.